ThetZaw212/Angular_Animation/angular_animatioin/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Documentation

+### Animations

+This project includes several custom animations defined in the `AppComponent`:

+- **rotateEarth**: Rotates an element based on the scroll direction.
+- **blurHeader**: Blurs the header when scrolling down.
+- **slideInCard**: Slides in a card element from the bottom when scrolling down.
+- **hoverPop**: Slightly enlarges an element when hovered over.

+### Tailwind CSS

+Tailwind CSS is used for styling.
+The configuration can be found in `tailwind.config.js` and global styles are defined in `src/styles.scss`.

+### Scripts

+- **start**: Starts the development server.
+- **build**: Builds the project for production.
+- **watch**: Builds the project in watch mode.
+- **test**: Runs unit tests.
+- **serve:ssr:angular_animatioin**: Serves the application with server-side rendering.

+For more detailed information, refer to the respective configuration files and the Angular CLI documentation.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.